The Guide to Probiotics!

 First things first, what are probiotics?
 Glad you asked… Probiotics are live bacteria and yeasts that are good for you.
 The human body is filled with both good and bad bacteria – probiotics are the “good” and “helpful” bacteria due to their ability to keep your gut healthy.* You can find probiotics in supplements and naturally in some foods such as, yogurt and kefir.

-Researchers are still trying to figure out the exact science behind how probiotics work, but when you lose “good” bacteria within your body, these probiotic can help replace them.
-Probiotics also keep the balance of “good” and “bad” bacteria at the optimal ratio within your body.
+Researchers are still trying to figure out the exact science behind how probiotics work, but when you lose “good” bacteria within your body, these probiotic can help replace them.* Probiotics also help keep the balance of “good” and “bad” bacteria at the optimal ratio within your body.*

 Some foods that promote gut health are, bananas, polenta, blueberries, broccoli and beans.
 Also, it is important to include fermented foods into your diet.
 These fermented foods fill your gut with healthy bacteria.
 Some great choices are sauerkraut, pickles, kimchi, kefir, yogurt, and kombucha!

-Probiotic supplements can also be used to increase the number of beneficial bacteria inside your gut.
-The probiotics that have shown to provide health benefits include various strains of Bifidobacterium, Lactobacillus and Saccharomyces.
-Different types of probiotic bacteria provides different health benefits, so when you are choosing a probiotic supplement make sure to match it to the specific condition you are trying to address.
+Probiotic supplements can also be used to increase the number of beneficial bacteria inside your gut.* The probiotics that have shown to provide health benefits include various strains of Bifidobacterium, Lactobacillus and Saccharomyces.
+Different types of probiotic bacteria provide different health benefits, so when you are choosing a probiotic supplement make sure to match it to the specific condition you are trying to address.
 Some probiotics may be effective at dosages of 1-2 billion colony-forming units per day, while others require at least 20 billion colony-forming units to achieve a desired effect.
 Consider this when choosing your probiotic supplement!

 Probiotics don’t have to be boring, they can actually be tasty!
 Here are some delicious recipes that are high in probiotics: